PhillipJRoman/PhillipJRoman/README.md

 ### Tools I reach for

 Python, SQL, PyTorch, XGBoost, Scikit-Learn, Pandas, DVC, Docker, Git, GCP.
-Currently picking up Databricks and automated workflows.
+Next on the list is Databricks and automated workflows.

 ### Outside the code